Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Introduction

-The primary technical achievement of this paper is contained in Sections \ref{ConicsSection} and \ref{EndgameSection}, where we overcome the obstacle we previously mentioned, wherein there are almost no conic sections upon which the iterates of any single automorphism act transitively.
-An important secondary achievement is our discovery of sharp degeneracy conditions.
-The author hopes that the discussions of other related varieties and their relations to various fields of math in this introduction and Sections \ref{FiniteOrbitsSection}, \ref{GroupTheory}, and \ref{GeneralizedClusterAlgsSection} can serve as a useful guide to the literature on the many manifestations of Markoff-type varieties.
+The primary technical achievement of this paper is contained in Sections \ref{ConicsSection} and \ref{EndgameSection}, in which we overcome the obstacle mentioned above: there are almost no conic sections upon which the iterates of any single automorphism act transitively.
+An important secondary achievement is our discovery of sharp degeneracy conditions, and the modification of the proof of our main theorem to count large orbits for degenerate surfaces in the family.
+In particular, we ultimately need an 11-case breakdown to handle all of the various modifications of the endgame arguments needed in the degenerate case.
+Due to our detailed study of conic sections in Section \ref{ConicsSection}, we also obtain a slight simplification, relative to the corresponding argument in \cite{pDivisibilityClusterAlg}, of the argument establishing the existence of multiple large orbits.
+Two other important accomplishments of somewhat lesser stature appear in Sections \ref{Comparison} and \ref{openingSection}: In Section \ref{Comparison} we show that action by $\Gamma'$ and action by $\Gamma$ are equivalent (at least in the nondegenerate case, and after excluding the small orbits), which has been unwritten folklore for some time; in Section \ref{openingSection} we show how the unconditional lower bound on orbits obtained by Bourgain, Gamburd, and Sarnak in the classical Markoff setting applies in our more general context after removing the finite $\Gamma$-orbits.
+The author hopes that the discussions of other related varieties and their relations to various areas of mathematics in this introduction and Sections \ref{FiniteOrbitsSection}, \ref{GroupTheory}, and \ref{GeneralizedClusterAlgsSection} can serve as a useful guide to the literature on the many manifestations of Markoff-type varieties.